 Iring Freytag, Viktor Stickel, Linus Stetter

-Film makers from more than 50 countries vied to be included in this year’s Cartoons Underground programme, submitting close to 400 films!
-After months of waiting, Cartoons Underground is proud of announce the two exciting programs and thirteen films that were chosen.
-These films will also be judges at Cartoons Underground’s first ever awards: The Golden Durian Awards!
+Filmmakers from more than 50 countries vied to be included in this year’s Cartoons Underground programme, submitting close to 400 films!
+After months of waiting, Cartoons Underground is proud to announce the two exciting programs and thirteen films that were chosen.
+These films will also compete at Cartoons Underground’s first ever awards: The Golden Durian Awards!